-FOR GENERATIONS, Maine has been known worldwide for the skills of its shipbuilders and sea captains, and for leadership in every phase of maritime affairs.
-It was in Maine that the first English ship built in America, the Virginia, was launched in 1607, and, in this new century, Mainers continue to build and sail vessels ranging from custom yachts to mighty warships.
-Windjammers, fishing fleets, and defenders of the America's Cup have all been part of Maine's seafaring tradition.
+FOR GENERATIONS, Maine has owned a worldwide reputation for the skills of its shipbuilders and sea captains, and for leadership in every aspect of maritime affairs.
+It was in Maine that the first English ship built in America, the Virginia, was launched in 1607 and Mainers continue to build and sail vessels ranging from custom yachts to warships.
+Windjammers, fishing fleets, and America's Cup defenders have all been part of Maine's seafaring tradition.